sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_CLI/Appcelerator_CLI_How-tos/Appcelerator_Command-Line_Interface_Reference.md

 #### Windows build options

+As of Titanium 9.0.0, building Windows apps is no longer supported.

 Support for Windows 8.1 and Windows Phone SDKs has been deprecated as of SDK 6.3.0.GA and has be removed in SDK 7.0.0.GA.

 Options